 When is it ordered?

-Potassium levels may be ordered when people undergo a routine medical exam or when they are being evaluated for a serious illness.
+A potassium level is a basic test and may be ordered when you have a routine medical exam or when you are being evaluated for a serious illness.

 - Kidney disease